 This depends on how much loss of function there is.
-The good news is that the loss of function will not get worse; after the first 24 hours, the maximum function loss has occurred.
-Your dog may or may not be able to improve (about 74% of dogs in one study showed some improvement ultimately) but be prepared for no improvement and ask yourself what kind of care will be needed and can your dog get around.
+The good news, as mentioned, is that the loss of function will not progress; after the first 24 hours, the maximum function loss has occurred.
+Your dog may or may not be able to improve (about 74% of dogs in one study showed some improvement ultimately; other studies show at least 50% of dogs can recover fully) but be prepared for no improvement and ask yourself what kind of care will be needed and can your dog get around.
 Maximum improvement has generally occurred by 3 weeks after the time of the injury with some dogs showing some additional very slow improvement over months.

 Many dogs are completely paralyzed.
 For more information on the care of the paralyzed dog click here.

 Many dogs are simply weak in the affected limbs.
 They may or may not need assistance in getting around.
 It all depends on how severe the embolism was and where in the spinal cord it occurred.